melaniebrgr/learning-computer-science/00-everyweeks/week18/README.md

 - understand embeddings
 - storage mechanism

-Instead of distraction of stitching these piees togeather, these parts are abstracted.
+In Chat Complete API is that the Knowledge base is already there and limited to a certain date in time.
+It can't be contributed to.
-LLMs don't habve stat or save the context of a converstaion Assistants save messages and the context of the messages.
+LLMs don't have state or save the context of a converstaion.
+Assistants save messages and the context of the messages.
 It also provides retrieval mechanisms for diging through data Can uplodad files and add it to the knowledge base in addition to the conversation It also has a code interpreter
 It can also do function calling.

+Instead of distraction of stitching these pieces together, these parts are abstracted.
-ASsitants call OpenAi models to tune their capabilities, can call multiple tools in parallel (code interpreter, knowledge retireval, function calling), persistent threads save history and provide context.
+Assitants call OpenAi models to tune their capabilities, can call multiple tools in parallel (code interpreter, knowledge retireval, function calling), persistent threads save history and provide context.

-Function call

-Create own tools on top of OpenAI tools.

-If differst from Chat Complete API is that the Knowledge base is already there and limited to a certain date in time.
-It can't be contributed to.
+## Agentic workflow

+It also eases the set up for an **Agentic workflow**.
+Where we can have multiple AI assistants specialised on  work on one knowledge base.
+LLM AI + "self-dialogue" via reflection = "Agent".
+Multiple "Agents" together meet.
+User asks them to solve a problem.
+"Agents" all start collaborating with one another to generate a solution.
+So awesome!
+Exponentially self-improving agents.

+## Building an application

-The assistant API components
+The components of an assistant:

-- the assistant
+- an assistant
-- the conversation thread that contains messages from the use
+- a conversation thread
-- the run entitity that can access an assistant and a thread (ID).
-It can access further code interpreter or tools as need be in the run steps.
-THe run can post a message back to the thread.

-Steps in the whole process or Assistant workflow
+- a run entitity

+Workflow for integration of an assistant:

-1. Create the assistant
+1. Create an Assistant
-2. Create a thread
+2. Create a Thread
-3. Add the user message to the thread
+3. Add the user message to the Thread
-4. Run the thread
+4. Run the Assistant on the Thread
-5. Add the assistant message to the thread
+5. Read the Assistant response message from the Thread
+6. Iterate

+### 1. Create an Assistant

 Can be created via the openai platform (platform.openai.com) UI or programmatically.
 The assistant is given an name, and an identity or instructions.